devzendo/digimorse/README.md

 Kārlis Goba YL3JG's ft8_lib at https://github.com/kgoba/ft8_lib.
 In particular, the Gaussian Frequency Shift Keying code at https://github.com/kgoba/ft8_lib/blob/master/gen_ft8.c which is adapted to the slightly wider bandwidth modulation used by digimorse in the transmitter.

+Minoru Tomobe's RustFT8 at https://github.com/w-ockham/RustFT8 for a conversion of the above GFSK code to Rust, which helped with the transmitter, and also for the graph plotting code used to visualise and tune the GFSK code.

 # Bibliography
 TBC